utep-cs-systems-courses/arch1-project2-Ricardo-Sillas/final_demos/README.md

 ============

 For my fourth button, I had it playing a song.
 In order to continue the song all the way, you would have to hold down the button.
-I had a couple of bugs with this section, like how to turn off the song once you let go of the button, or how to play the same not twice instead of making it a single long note, but if you would like to reset the song, then you would just hold down any other button and it would reset the song.
+I had a bug with this section, which was figuring out how to turn off the song once you let go of the button, but to reset the song you would just have to hold down any other button and it would reset the song.